-The above expenditures for contract research and development for our current and future drug candidates will vary from quarter to quarter depending on the status of our research and development projects.
 Changes in our existing and future research and development and collaborative relationships will also impact the status of our research and development projects.
-While we may, in some cases, be able to control the timing of development expenses, in part by accelerating or decelerating certain of these costs, many of these costs will be incurred irrespective of whether or not we are able to discover drug candidates or obtain collaborative partners for commercialization.
+Although we may, in some cases, be able to control the timing of development expenses, in part by accelerating or decelerating certain of these costs, many of these costs will be incurred irrespective of whether or not we are able to discover drug candidates or obtain collaborative partners for commercialization.
 As a result, we believe that quarter-to-quarter comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of future performance.
-If we fail to meet the clinical and financial expectations of securities analysts and investors, it could have a material adverse effect on the price of our common stock.
+If we fail to meet the research, clinical and financial expectations of securities analysts and investors, it could have a material adverse effect on the price of our common stock.

-Results of Operations (first three months of 2000 compared to the first three months of 1999)
+Results of Operations (three months ended September 30, 2000 compared to the three months ended September 30, 1999)